Dave Mason: Philanthropy

 Mason is a proponent of music education for children.
-In 2005, he signed on as an official supporter of Little Kids Rock, a non-profit organisation that provides free musical instruments and lessons to children in American public schools.
-He sits on the organization's board of directors as an honorary member.
+In 2005, he became an official supporter of Little Kids Rock, a non-profit organisation that provides free musical instruments and lessons to children in American public schools.
+He is an honorary member of the organisation's board of directors.

 Mason also is a founding board member of Yoga Blue, a non-profit organisation devoted to teaching yoga and other holistic practices to those recovering from substance abuse and other self-destructive disorders.

 Mason and his longtime friend Ted Knapp have founded Rock Our Vets, an all-volunteer 501(c)3 charity supported by many other musicians, helping military veterans and the families of law enforcement and firefighters who lost their lives in the line of duty.
 The charity has focused on providing food and clothing to homeless veterans, laptop computers for veterans aspiring to continue their education, as well as suicide prevention.